websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 ### Recycle Bin

-Determine whether to enable the Recycle Bin for a Site, and specify the number of minutes an asset remains in the Recycle Bin before being automatically deleted.
+Determine whether to enable the Recycle Bin for a Site.
+You can specify the number of minutes an asset remains in the Recycle Bin before being automatically deleted.
 By default, the max age for recycled items is 43200 minutes (i.e., 30 days).
 See [Configuring the Asset Recycle Bin for Sites](./site-content-configurations/configuring-the-asset-recycle-bin-for-sites.md) for more information.

 ![You can configure a Site's Recycle Bin.](./site-settings-ui-reference/images/17.png)